bitwarden/help/_articles/providers/provider-users.md

    {% image /providers/provider-confirm.png Confirm Provider Users %}
 4. On the panel that appears, verify that the [fingerprint phrases]({{site.baseurl}}/article/fingerprint-phrase) for new users match those they can find in their **Settings** &rarr; **My Account** screen.

-   Each fingerprint phrase is unique to its account, and ensures a final layer of overishgt in securely adding users.
+   Each fingerprint phrase is unique to its account, and ensures a final layer of oversight in securely adding users.
 If they match, select **Confirm**.

 ## Offboard Users